 Use this procedure to manually configure SIP devices in a teleworker environment.
 To manually provision SIP devices:

-- On the MBG main page, click the System configuration tab and then click Settings. - 2.
-Under SIP Options, enable SIP support by selecting one or more of the following : - UDP - TCP - TCP/TLS - 3.
-For each protocol, choose which interface the SIP connector listens to by selecting an Access Profile: - Private: The SIP connector listens on the LAN interface. - Public: The SIP connector listens on the LAN and WAN interfaces. - Third interface only: The SIP connector listens on the third interface only (used when MBG has two LAN interfaces, one of which is connected to a SIP trunk). - WAN-reachable IPs only: The SIP connector listens on the WAN interface only. - 4.
-Click Save. - 5.
-On the MBG main page, click the Service configuration tab and then click SIP devices. - 6.
-Click the sign. - 7.
-Select Enabled to enable the set and allow it to connect to the ICP.
+- 1. On the MBG main page, click the System configuration tab and then click Settings. - 2.
+Under SIP Options, enable SIP support by selecting one or more of the following: - o UDP - o TCP - o TCP/TLS - 3.
+For each protocol, choose which interface the SIP connector listens to by selecting an Access Profile: - Private: The SIP connector listens on the LAN interface. - o Public: The SIP connector listens on the LAN and WAN interfaces.

+- Third interface only: The SIP connector listens on the third interface only (used when MBG has two LAN interfaces, one of which is connected to a SIP trunk). - o WAN-reachable IPs only: The SIP connector listens on the WAN interface only. - 4.
+Choose the Certificate.
+Default is Mitel. - Mitel: Select this option to have MBG present a built-in Mitel certificate. - Web server: Select this option to have MBG present a trusted third-party certificate uploaded in Mitel Standard Linux Web Server panel.